devsonni/hrwros_ws/README.md

  🤝 Pub-Sub mechanism of ROS.
  🧭 Navigation package of ROS.
  🎛️ Manipulation by Moveit ROS package.
  🙌 Final factory Automation using all these chunks.

+##
+ssd